Uvacoder/uva-snippets-collection/Javascript/Functions.md

 }
 ```

-A `function expression`defines a named or anonymous `function`, a function with no name. `Function Expressions`are not hoisted, and therefore cannot be used before being defined.
+A `function expression`defines a named or anonymous `function`, a function with no name. `Function Expressions`are not hoisted, and therefore cannot be used before being defined. `function` is not the first keyword on the line.The name is optional.
+There can be an anonymous `function expression` or a named `function expression`.It needs to be defined, then it can execute.
+It can auto-execute after definition `IIFE`.

 ```javascript
 var expression = function() {